Where We Work

 Protect Ocean, Land & Fresh Water

-In 2021, TNC worked with Belize's government and financial institutions to restructure $553 million of the country’s debt, unlocking an estimated $180 million to support the country’s marine and community conservation efforts over 20 years.
+In 2021, TNC worked with Belize's government and financial institutions to refinance $553 million of the country’s debt, unlocking an estimated $180 million to support the country’s marine and community conservation efforts over 20 years.
 The Belize Blue Bonds project includes the launch of a collaborative Marine Spatial Planning process to assess needs and inform long-term conservation plans.

 Advancing 30x30 Around the World